BLOG

 While the long-term prognosis for the UK economy remains unclear, Brexit has already had a significant and tangible effect on businesses through the sharp drop in the value of the pound.

-Bad news for importers, its conversely great news for businesses selling products or services to international clients trading in Euros or Dollars.
+Bad news for importers, it’s conversely great news for businesses selling products or services to international clients trading in Euros or Dollars.

 If your customer or client base is UK orientated, now might therefore be the perfect time to explore the possibility for international growth.